Ronda Rousey's Success and Achievements in Timeline

 My Fight / Your Fight

-In January 2016, Ronda Rousey appeared on the cover of The Ring magazine, marking her as the first mixed martial artist and the second woman, after Cathy Davis in 1978, to achieve this honor.
+In January 2016, Ronda Rousey was featured on the cover of The Ring magazine, becoming the first mixed martial artist and only the second woman after Cathy Davis in 1978 to achieve this recognition.

 July 2018: UFC Hall of Fame Induction